Sometimes, you’re just not feeling it. You feel stuck. And you’re wondering how to get out of a rut.

 But no matter how much I tried to convince myself otherwise, I really didn’t want any of those jobs.
 Sure, my current job wasn’t right for me (or in the case of post-sabbatical, I didn’t have anything), but all those other jobs weren’t right for me either.
 I’d get the initial interview, maybe the next—but never the final offer.

-Just the same as I had to come to the realization on my own terms, it’s a process only you can go through and overcome.
+Just like I had to come to the realization on my own terms, it’s a process only you can go through and overcome.
 It starts with considering the possibility that it’s simply not right for you so you can consider better alternatives.

 3) Take a nap or a break